How to experimentally evaluate the adiabatic condition for quantum annealing: Our method for evaluating the adiabatic condition

-From these calculations, it is shown that the dynamics is confined in a subspace spanned by the ground state and the $m$-th excited state when the initial state is prepared in the subspace.
-Actually, after performing the first and second step of our method, we can prepare the ground state as the initial state as long as the dynamics is adiabatic.
-It is worth mentioning that, if we trace out the states except $|E_m\rangle $ and $|E_0\rangle $, the effective Hamiltonian has the same form as the single-qubit Hamiltonian to induce the Rabi oscillation \cite{Konishi_2009}.
-So we should be able to observe the Rabi oscillation if we implement our protocol.
-An analytical formula to describe the Rabi oscillation without decoherece is known, and this is characterized by two parameters; detuning and Rabi frequency.
-(The details of the behavior of Rabi oscillations in a single-qubit system are given in Appendix \ref{sec:Rabi-o}.)
-This means that, by using the analytical formula to describe the Rabi oscillation, we can fit the data obtained from our method, and we can obtain the information of the transition matrix element $|\braket{m|\dot{\mathcal{H}}|0}|$ and the energy gap $|E_m-E_0|$.
+These calculations indicate that if the initial state is prepared in a subspace spanned by the ground state and $m$-th excited state, the system's dynamics will be confined to this subspace.
+Notably, projecting out the states except $\ket{m(s=s_{1})}$ and $\ket{0(s=s_{1})}$ results in an effective Hamiltonian with the same structure as the single-qubit Hamiltonian that induces Rabi oscillations.
+A known analytical formula that characterizes tha Rabi oscillation without decoherence involves two parameters: detuning and Rabi frequancy, and details of the behavior of Rabi oscillations in a single-qubit system are presented in Appendix~\ref{sec:Rabi-o}.
+By using this analytical formula, we can fit the data obtained from our method and acquire information about the transition matrix element $|\braket{m|\dot{\mathcal{H}}|0}|$ and the energy gap $E_{\rm m}-E_{0}$.

-In order to observe the Rabi oscillation, we need an efficient method to construct a projective measurement of $\ket{m} \bra{m}$ in the rotating frame.
-Actually, in the fourth and fifth step, we effectively construct a projective measurement of $\ket{m} \bra{m}$ in the lab frame as long as the dynamics in the fourth step is adiabatic.
-Moreover, when the state $\ket{\psi(\tau)}$ is an eigenstate of the Hamiltonian $\mathcal{H}_{\mathrm{QA}}$, the change in the frame provides just a global phase.
-Therefore, as long as the adiabatic condition is satisfied, $p_{0,m}(\omega, t_1, \tau)$ is approximately described as follows
+To observe the oscillation experimentally, we need to construct a projective measurement of $\ket{m}\bra{m}$ in the rotating frame.
+In our idea, the fourth and fifth steps enable us to construct a projective measurement $\ket{m}\bra{m}$ in the laboratory frame effectively, provided the dynamics in the fourth step is adiabatic.
+If the state $\ket{\psi(\tau)}$ is an eigenstate of the Hamiltonian $\mathcal{H}_{\rm QA}$, the change in the frame only results in a global phase.
+Therefore, as long as the second step and fourth step are adiabatically performed, $p_{0,m}(\omega, s_1, \tau)$ is approximately described as follows:

 where $\alpha(\omega)$ is a function of $\omega$ given by

 and $\Omega_{\mathrm{ana}}(\omega)$ is a hyperbolic curve on the $\omega-\Omega$ plane that is represented by